andrewcooke/Drawing.jl/README.md

 ## Attributes

-There are three kinds of attribute: bootstrap, output and state.
+There are two kinds of attribute: initial and dynamic.

-The order of bootstrap and output attributes is not important, but they can only appear in the outermost scope.
-The order of state attributes may be important (eg the relative order of `Scale()` and `Translate()`) and follows the order given in the scope, from left to right.
+The order of initial attributes is not important, but they can only appear in the outermost scope.
+The order of dynamic attributes may be important (eg the relative order of `Scale()` and `Translate()`) and follows the order given in the scope, from left to right.

-### Bootstrap Attributes
+### Initial Attributes

-* `Paper(nx, ny; background="white", border=0.1, centred=false)` initialises a
+* `PNG(path, width_px, height_px)` initializes a Cairo context and, at the end
+  of the scope, writes a PNG format image, of the given size, to the given path.
+Here width and height are measured in *pixels*.

-  Cairo context of the given size (in pixels).
+* `PDF(path, width_mm, height_mm)` initializes a Cairo context and, at the end
+  of the scope, writes a PDF format image, of the given size, to the given path.
+Here width and height are measured in *mm*.

+* `PDF(path; size="a4", orientation="landscape")` initializes a Cairo context
+  and, at the end of the scope, writes a PDF format image, of the given size, to the given path.

+* `Paper(background)` sets the background colour.

+* `Axes(; scale=1, border=0.1, centred=false)` Sets the Cairo user
+  coordinates.
 Excluding the border (measured as a fraction of the smallest side), the coordinate system is either bottom left, or centred, and is scaled uniformly (assuming square pixels), so that the smallest axis has unit length.

-  Below, example unit axes (x is horizontal) for 100x140 pixel images, with a border of 0.1 (ie 10 pixels), where the landscape axes are centred.
+  Below are plotted unit axes (x is horizontal) for 100x140 pixel images, with a border of 0.1 (ie 10 pixels), where the landscape axes are centred.
 Note that drawing is not clipped to the unit axes area - it can extend over the whole page.